google/pytype/docs/user_guide.md

 `type: ignore`, and leave the latter for rare and special circumstances.
 This is so you don't accidentally suppress useful errors that you weren't trying to suppress that just happen to occur on the same line.

+As a special case, `pytype: disable`s and `type: ignore`s can be placed at the top of a file, which will make them apply to the entire file.
+The `disable` will not need a corresponding `enable` at the end of the file, but inline `enables` will still affect it, as previously described. (`type: ignore`s are never affected by `enables`, anyway.)

 ## Variable annotations